 Starting and Finishing

 Determine opening serve by volleying or a coin toss.
-In successive games, you may choose if serve goes to the winner or loser of the previous game.
+You may choose if the serve goes to the winner or loser of the previous game in successive games.

 The winner is the first player to reach 11 points.
 A player must win by 2 points.
 A match usually is a best of five or best of seven series.
 Players decide this beforehand.